Lateral Decentration: Douglas P. Benoit, OD, FAAO

-Patient TP presented for evaluation of discomfort with his existing GP lenses.
+Patient TP presented for evaluation of discomfort with his existing corneal GP lenses.
 The lenses were about 1 ½ years old and had grown increasingly uncomfortable over the previous 6-8 months.
-He noted that his vision was off and the lenses were sometimes very hard to remove.
-On further questioning, he revealed that he had very blurry vision with his glasses after lens removal.
+He noted that his vision was off and the lenses were sometimes very difficult to remove.
+On further questioning, he revealed that he had very blurry vision with his glasses after lens removal (spectacle blur).
 This sometimes lasted for several hours.

 Test Procedures, Fitting/Refitting, Design and Ordering

 Visual acuity with his current lenses was 20/25 OD, OS, OU.
 Over-refraction showed no improvement.
 With slit lamp evaluation, both lenses were clean.
-The right lens positioned temporally and inferiorly, while the OS was nasally and inferiorly located.
+The right lens positioned temporally and inferiorly, while the OS lens positioned nasally and inferiorly.
 Movement was adequate but each lens dropped after the blink.
 Fluorescein evaluation showed alignment in the vertical meridian with slightly excessive peripheral clearance laterally OU, with the blink.
 Each cornea had mild 3 & 9 staining.

 Current Lens Parameters: